tarkmeper/numpgsql/README.md

 Most functions support all numeric types (smallint, integer, bigint, real, double).
 See the file numpgsql--*.sql for the full list of functions.
   * Logic:
       * *aall(anyarray)*: Determine if all the elements in the array evaluate to True (non-zero for numeric types). _Todo add support for other non-numeric types.
+  * Math:
+      * *sin(anyarray)* - Generate the sin value for every element in the array.
+Result shape matches input shape.
   * Random Number Generation:
       * *random_seed(int)* - Set the random seed for the generator.
       * *random_state()* - Get the current state of the random number generator